Josh Morgerman: Hurricane Dorian (2019)

+Hurricane Melissa (2025)

+On October 25, 2025, Morgerman flew to Montego Bay, Jamaica to intercept Category 5 Hurricane Melissa, his first chase in the country.
+Morgerman staged in Mandeville so that he could be central and near coastal locations as at the time it was unclear where Melissa might make landfall.
+Three days later Morgerman relocated to Crawford in Saint Elizabeth Parish, where he sheltered in a hotel, and he would ride out the storm there with a local family in the hotel's kitchen.

+At 10:25 a.m., Morgerman sent his last tweet before landfall at approximately 1:00 p.m. in which wrote: "Frightening power.
+Whiteout.
+Roofs teaing off.
+Gusts like bombs going off.
+Painful ears.
+Praise the lord for solid concrete."[sic]
+Morgerman was not heard from for more than 24 hours until 8:03 p.m. the following day when Jamaican parliamentarian Floyd Green posted on Twitter that he had met Morgerman in Black River.
+An hour later, Morgerman posted to his own Twitter again in which he described how he rode out the storm in the hotel and that he was aware of two deaths in Crawford, one of a man who died from a heart attack in a school next door and a woman who drowned in storm surge on the beach.
+Morgerman wrote that Melissa was "perhaps the mightiest hurricane" he had witnessed and that through his meeting with Green that he had been inspired to "spread awareness of this catastrophe and get that aid flowing in".
+In the days after the hurricane Morgerman interviewed various survivors of the storm such as a man who survived by floating on a piece of Styrofoam and clinging to a tree, a woman who was thrown by the wind, and a couple who sheltered under a concrete table.

 Hurricane Man

 In October 2018, UKTV announced a new television docuseries starring Morgerman to be aired on the network channel Dave.
 The eight-episode show, titled Hurricane Man, chronicles Morgerman's chases in 2018 across the world.
 A film crew accompanied him on his chases.
 The series is produced by ScreenDog Productions and distributed by BBC Studios.
 In addition to following Morgerman's experiences, the show also focuses on victims of the storms, sharing their experiences and how they're coping with its aftermath.

 Morgerman acted more carefully during his chases with the film crew present, feeling responsibility for their safety.
 The show premiered in the United Kingdom on March 24, 2019, and June 12 in Australia on BBC Knowledge.
 The show debuted on September 15 in the United States on the Science Channel.
 The series' first two episodes focus on 2018's Category 5 Hurricane Michael and its effects in Panama City, Florida.